-The Dementia Challenge Charity Ball will be on Friday, 23 September 2016 at the home of Iceland founder Malcolm Walker, near Chester.
+The Dementia Challenge Charity Ball was held on Friday, 23 September 2016 at the home of Iceland founder Malcolm Walker, near Chester.

 The more we can raise for the Dementia Challenge Appeal, and the quicker we can do it, the sooner we will stand a real chance of defeating the terrible curse of dementia that wrecks so many lives.

 The biggest killer in the world today may surprise you: it’s dementia.
 Right now 850,000 people in the UK suffer from the illness and, if nothing is done, half of all children born today will develop it.
 It’s the only major killer disease that is claiming increasing numbers of victims every year.

 If dementia has already affected someone in your family, as it has so many, you won’t need us to tell you of its horribly destructive impact – stealing both their past and the whole future you had imagined together.
 Yet there is hope.
 Well-funded research has already made huge progress in defeating other global killers including HIV/AIDS, malaria and cancer, and we can do the same with dementia.
 The G8 has committed to finding a cure for dementia within the next ten years.